Revolving door (politics): Previous work

 The lobbying industry is especially affected by the revolving door concept, as the main asset for a lobbyist is contacts with and influence on government officials.
 This industrial climate is attractive for ex-government officials.
 It can also mean substantial monetary rewards for the lobbying firms and government projects and contracts in the hundreds of millions for those they represent.

+A 2023 study of U.S. Department of Health and Human Services appointees showed that 15% had been employed by private health care industries immediately prior to their appointment to government service, and 32% exited to industry at the end of their appointment.
+Among the health agencies, CDC, CMS, and FDA had the highest rates of industry exit.
+A 2016 study of 55 FDA reviewers of oncology drugs found that 27% were in biopharmaceutical employment or consulting after leaving the FDA.

+A 2014 study of U.S. Department of Defense appointees showed that 28% exited to industry.

+As of 2023, 80 per cent of U.S. four-star retirees are employed in defense industry.

 Consequences

 Scientific papers have demonstrated the consequences of the revolving doors practice and the side effects of those movements are numerous.
 These can be beneficial either for the companies or for the regulatory bodies.

 Authors, such as David Miller and William Dinan, have claimed that there are risks when going in and out of revolving doors.
 The consequences of this movement can be conflict of interest or the loss of confidence in the regulating institutions.
 Another possible side effect of the revolving door practice is that regulators could give away confidential information held by the financial institutions, which would give companies the possibility to get access to information and people involved in the decision-making process of regulating authorities.
 Revolving doors can also lead to unfair competition advantage as well as an unfair distribution of influencing power.
 Economic distortion can be explained through the fact that so-called too-big-to-fail firms generate their power in the market through the mechanism of the revolving door and not through salient choices.
 This is due to the fact that big companies have more money than smaller ones and can thus allow themselves to hire more revolvers.

-Another aspect of the revolving door practice is that regulators might be incentive to push for softer regulation in order to gain access later on in the private sector.
+Another aspect of the revolving door practice is that regulators might be incentivized to push for softer regulation in order to gain access later on in the private sector.
 Vice versa, regulators can also be influenced to demand for stronger stances in policy fields that will benefit the regulator if he aims at a future career in the private sector.

 Furthermore, revolving doors make it easier for regulatory agencies to find adequate and qualified workers.

 In practice, banks can gain unlawful advantages by legally and illegally manipulating the different stages of policy-making.
 They can have an impact on the formulation, adoption and implementation of laws, public policies or regulations in different ways: